MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/manage-bookmarks.md

 # Manage bookmarks for reports

-Save personalized views of your reports in bookmarks.
+Save personalized views of your reports as bookmarks at user level.
 A bookmark captures the state of a report page, including changes that you've made to the filters.
 Use bookmark options to select a saved view, update or delete a bookmark, and set a default bookmark.

 Bookmarks are available in historical analytics reports and knowledge analytics reports only.